coderjoe/chef-kiwiirc/README.md

 ## Usage

-If you'd like to install both ratbox and ratbox-services you can use the default recipe.
+If you'd like to install kiwiirc you can use the default recipe.

 Include `kiwiirc` in your node's `run_list`: